Data Protection Policy

 By the order of a court or by any rule of law

-If a Jakub Kohout LTD representative processes Personal Data for one of these purposes, then they may apply an exception to the processing rules outlined in this policy but only to the extent that not doing so would be likely to prejudice the case in question.
+If a Jakub Kohout representative processes Personal Data for one of these purposes, then they may apply an exception to the processing rules outlined in this policy but only to the extent that not doing so would be likely to prejudice the case in question.

-If any Jakub Kohout LTD representative receives a request from a court or any regulatory or law enforcement authority for information relating to a Jakub Kohout LTD Contact, they must immediately notify the administration manager who will provide comprehensive guidance and assistance.
+If any Jakub Kohout representative receives a request from a court or any regulatory or law enforcement authority for information relating to a Jakub Kohout Contact, they must immediately notify the administration manager who will provide comprehensive guidance and assistance.

 Data Protection Training

-All Jakub Kohout LTD employees, Directors, volunteers, contractors or any other representatives of Jakub Kohout LTD that have access to Personal Data will have their responsibilities under this policy outlined to them as part of their training or contractual obligations.
-In addition, the Jakub Kohout LTD manager will provide any necessary ongoing Data Protection training and procedural guidance for their staff or any other relevant persons.
+All Jakub Kohout employees, Directors, volunteers, contractors or any other representatives of Jakub Kohout that have access to Personal Data will have their responsibilities under this policy outlined to them as part of their training or contractual obligations.
+In addition, the Jakub Kohout manager will provide any necessary ongoing Data Protection training and procedural guidance for their staff or any other relevant persons.

 The training and procedural guidance set forth will consist of, at a minimum, the following elements: